NZMSA/2018-Phase-2/1. Frontend/README.md

 ```javascript
 <input type="file" onChange={this.methodNotImplemented} className="form-control-file" id="meme-image-input" />
 ```
-and call the method like this:
+and change it so it looks like this:
 ```javascript
 <input type="file" onChange={this.handleFileUpload} className="form-control-file" id="meme-image-input" />
 ```